Toggle menu

 Systemd is primarily used for starting the system itself, and these services are only accessible to the root user.
 However, it also works for users, with the --user flag when running any systemd command.
 Since Nest users don't have access to the root user, you'll need to remember to always use the --user flag.

-To get started, you need to create a systemd service file in the ~/.config/systemd/user/ directory.
+To get started, you need to create a systemd service file in the ~/.config/systemd/user/ directory, named <name>.service (with name being the name of your app).
 This file should be setup as follows:

 [Unit]